Division of Mathematics, Computing, and Statistics

 Simmons Language Lab (SLANG)

 Simmons Language Lab is a collaborative center for work on computational linguistics at Simmons University.
 Ongoing research attempts to bridge the gap between human understanding and machine processing of natural language.
-In SLANG, Assistant Professor Amber Stubbs and Director of Computer Science and Informatics Program Nanette Veilleux conduct research on both written and spoken text, including syntactic and semantic annotations, automated text processing, and studies in speech prosody.
+In SLANG, Director of Mathematics, Computing, and Statistics and Associate Professor of Computer Science Amber Stubbs conducts research on both written and spoken text, including syntactic and semantic annotations, automated text processing, and studies in speech prosody.

 Computer Science majors will: